Upper And Lower Blepharoplasty

 Upper blepharoplasty can be carried out using either local anaesthetic, sedative anaesthetic or general anaesthetic.
 Local anaesthetic involves the injection of a numbing agent into the eyelids so that the patient can remain awake throughout your blepharoplasty.
 Sedative anaesthetic will cause patients to sleep during the surgery and general anaesthetic is, in essence, a medically induced coma.
 You should discuss each option with your doctor to see which is suitable for you.

 The surgeon will make an incision along the natural folds of your eyelid.
 They will then cut along the incision and proceed to remove the excess skin or fat, and tighten the muscle where needed.
 At the end of the blepharoplasty procedure, the surgeon will close the incision and stitch it up.

 Just like upper blepharoplasty, lower blepharoplasty can be carried out using either local anaesthetic, sedative anaesthetic or general anaesthetic.
 Your doctor will discuss with you what option best works in your case.

 The incision is made either inside the lower lid or below the eye in the natural crease.
 Then the excess skin, muscle or fat will be removed or restructured.
 After this, the cut will be sutured and the surgery will be over.
 Lower blepharoplasty can also be done using a transconjunctival incision, which completes the procedure inside the lower eyelid and without removing any skin.

-Double eyelid surgery (Asian blepharoplasty) is one of the most commonly requested elective cosmetic surgeries among Asian populations such as South Korea, Taiwan, and China.
-The suprasternal epicanthic fold, as the crease above the upper eyelid is known, is absent in roughly half of the Asian population and so many choose this surgery for cosmetic reasons.
+Double eyelid surgery (Asian blepharoplasty) is one of the most commonly requested elective cosmetic surgeries among Asian populations such as in South Korea, Taiwan, and China.
+The suprasternal epicanthic fold, as the crease above the upper eyelid is known, is absent in roughly half of the Asian population, so many choose this surgery for cosmetic reasons.